 Currently, there are two basic types of Internet phishing schemes:

 - An email asks you to provide personal account information online.
-The email links to a false website that's been constructed to resemble that of your financial institution, where you are told to verify certain information.
+The email links to a false website that has been constructed to resemble that of your financial institution, where you are told to verify certain information.

 - An email asks you to provide personal account information by calling a fraudulent phone number.
-When you call, you're asked to provide such things as card numbers and PINs to verify your information.
+When you call, you are asked to provide such things as card numbers and PINs to verify your information.